In this post, I will cover the basics about one of the most fundamental steps you need to take when setting up a new aquarium: how to cycle a tank.

-Can’t wait weeks?
+Can’t wait for weeks?
 Want to know how to cycle a saltwater tank quickly (or at least faster)?
-The trick is to jump start the cycle by adding some of the bacteria directly to your saltwater tank.
+The trick is to jump-start the cycle by adding some of the bacteria directly to your saltwater tank.
 If you know anybody else in the hobby who already has a saltwater tank, just borrow a small piece of live rock or a handful of sand from their aquarium and place it in your tank.
 The bacteria there will kick start your tank and get things going much faster.
 There are products you can buy that make the same claim.
 I’ve never used them, but they work by the same general premise…they are just bacteria in a bottle.

 Image by Mohammed Jawed, creative commons on Flickr.